azoth-lang/azoth.language.reference/src/structs.md

 Pseudo-reference structs may have all the other standard struct modifiers.
 Most pseudo-references should be `copy` structs, but a `move` struct allows for the pseudo-reference to act as if it were a `move class` and have a destructor or reference a `move class`.
 A `ref` pseudo-reference confines the pseudo-reference to the stack and allows it to contain stack references.
-Most pseudo-references will be `mut struct` and allow the capability parameter to determine their behavior, but if desired, this can be further restricted by declaring them `const` or read-only.